luckasRanarison/awesome-madagascar/README.md

 ## Cartography

-- [julkwel/madagascar-map](https://github.com/julkwel/madagascar-map) - A list of regions, communes, and fokontany in Madagascar.
+- [julkwel/madagascar-map](https://github.com/julkwel/madagascar-map) - A list of regions, municipalities, districts, and towns in Madagascar.